+attached

-attached Nature of the supporting evidence you are submitting:
+Nature of the

+supporting evidence you are submitting:

-Name(s) and organisation(s) of the professional(s) providing supporting evidence Privacy and Data Prote Your personal data is b eing used by the school and Devon County Council for the undertake to ensure your personal data will only be used e purpos ses of an application for notice which can be acc essed at https://new.devon.gov.uk/privacy/privacy-notices/ Please co onfirm that you give your consent to the School and Council using your personal data as outlined in our privacy notice, by signing below.
-You have the right to withdraw your consent at any time.
-Should you wish to withdraw consent, please contact Council's Admissions Team at ad nissions@devon.gov.uk or 0345 155 1019.
-If you wish to e exercise any of your rights under the General Data Protection Regulation, please contact the Council's Data Protection Officer at 01392 383000 or at accesstoinformationsecure@devon.gcsx.gov.uk.
-For further information about data protection, visit https://new.devon.gov.uk/accesstoinformation/data-protection or contact the school.
-I confirm that I have su bmitted a LA Common Application Form.
+Nome (a) and Name(s) and organisation(s) of the professional(s) providing supporting evidence Privacy and Data Prote etion: Your personal data is b ing used by the school and D notice which can be acc undertake to ensure your pers ssed at https://new.devon.gov. uk/privacy/privacy-notices/P Please co onfirm that you give your have the right to withdra d Council using your personal of your consent at any time.
+Sh ould you wish to withdraw co onsent, p olease contact Council's the General Data Protect nissions@devon.gov.uk or 034 ion Regulation, please contact the Council's Data Protectio re@devon.gcsx.gov.uk.
+For /accesstoinformation/data-prote lata protection, visit omitted a LA Common Applic ation Form.
 Applicant's name Date Please sign here